yo0x/CollegeFiles/README.md

 # [CollegeFiles](http://yonor.me/coollegefiles)

 CollegeFiles is a simple python app which downloads all the course's files from a [MOODLE](https://moodle.org/) site and nicely organize them in their respective folder.
-CollegeFiles is built upon [Scrapy Framework](https://scrapy.org/), *"An open source and collaborative framework for extracting the data you need from websites."*
+CollegeFiles is built upon [Scrapy Framework](https://scrapy.org/), *"An open source and collaborative framework for extracting the data you need from websites."*.
 It's prety handy, as a student or lecturer, to keep an offline/update copy of your Courses with you all the time.

 Code available on [github](https://github.com/yo0x/CollegeFiles)